JEELDONGA18/ora-voice-ai/README.md

 ### 👥 About Page

-The About page presents the **team, workflow, and credits** in a clean, professional manner.
+The About page presents the **team, internal workflow, and technology credits** in a clean and professional layout.

 📸 **Screenshots:**